 Best APS-C Lenses for Fujifilm X

-Perched between the 16mm and 23mm lenses in their f/1.4 line-up, this latest addition is one of the finest optics Fujifilm has ever released — and probably their best wide-angle lens to date.
+Perched between the 16mm and 23mm lenses in their f/1.4 line-up, the Fujifilm XF 18mm f/1.4 R LM WR is one of the finest optics Fujifilm has ever released — and probably their best wide-angle lens to date.

 It incorporates Fuji’s newest autofocus technology, which ensures swift and quiet operation, as well as weather resistance and an aperture ring.
 Image quality is essentially second to none among Fujifilm X lenses: phenomenal sharpness across the entire frame that improves only slightly when stopped down to f/2, very nice sunstars stopped down, almost zero field curvature, and very well-controlled lateral or longitudinal chromatic aberrations.